AdrianAntico/AutoQuant/README.md

 Identify columns that have either little to no variance, extremely high cardinality, too many NA's, too many zeros, or too high of a skew

 ##### **ProblematicRecords()**
-Identify records identified as outliers via Isolation Forests from H2O
+Identify anomalous data records via Isolation Forests from H2O

 ##### **RemixTheme()**
 Fonts, colors, style for plots.